-In executing the Company's risk-based compliance monitoring programme, the Head of Compliance works closely with local branch compliance officers appointed by the branch managers.
-The branch compliance officers are responsible for carrying out compliance monitoring activities within their respective branch.
+In executing the Company's risk-based compliance monitoring programme, the Head of Compliance works closely with local Branch Compliance Officers.
+The Branch Compliance Officers are responsible for carrying out compliance monitoring activities within their respective branch and support the Head of Compliance for monitoring some entity related activities.
 They are also responsible for ensuring their branch complies with applicable local legal and regulatory requirements.
-Each branch compliance officer reports directly to their branch manager and the Head of Compliance in respect of their duties.
+Each Branch Compliance Officer reports directly to their Branch General Manager and the Head of Compliance in respect of their duties.